 - What you do with financial data stored on your app

 Your app is also subject to regional laws.
-For example, if you’re US-based, the California Online Privacy Protection Act would apply to your app if you’re working with personally identifiable information.
+For example, if you’re US-based, the California Online Privacy Protection Act (CalOPPA) would apply to your app if you’re working with personally identifiable information.

 Your policy also needs an effective date and a listing of any changes made to it.